California dreaming – modern update of mid-century style home by Robert Swatt

 The first step in the process, says Swatt, was to address the issues that are fairly standard in homes of this era – a lack of a hierarchy of spaces and a coherent circulation.

 Once these areas were attended to within the plan, the focus could shift to the aesthetics.
-A major component was replacing the existing windows and doors with floor-to-ceiling glazing, so as to merge the built and natural environments seamlessly.
+A major component was replacing the existing windows and doors with floor-to-ceiling glazing, to merge the built and natural environments seamlessly.

 "Light pollution is just as strongly legislated against and all steps must be taken to ensure the light from houses is contained.